How to Become a Career/Technical Education Teachers, Postsecondary in Hawaii

 Obtain Hawaii licensure or certification

 Hawaii may require specific licensing or professional certification for career/technical education teachers, postsecondarys.
-Requirements vary by state — contact the Hawaii Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Hawaii Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Hawaii

-Hawaii employs 60 career/technical education teachers, postsecondaries.
+Hawaii employs 70 career/technical education teachers, postsecondaries.
+The highest concentrations are in Urban Honolulu.

 Career/Technical Education Teachers, Postsecondary salary range in Hawaii